 Maifest takes place the first weekend in May, truly embracing the family emphasis and creating a local homecoming for those who have moved away.
 Maifest makes a perfect weekend for locals as well as visitors from around the globe!
 Our local Bed & Breakfasts can make this a complete weekend getaway package.
 The week is kicked off with an official ribbon cutting and Maipole dance.
 Friday showcases the Junior Maifest courts and Saturday focuses on the Senior Maifest courts.
 Saturday starts with a morning parade in historic downtown Brenham which include area bands, beautifully decorated floats, clowns and all the entries that make a parade exciting.
-The opening of the Maifestival along with the Great Thomas Carnival occurs at Fireman’s Park immediately following the conclusion of the downtown parade.
+The opening of the Maifestival along with the Mighty Thomas Carnival occurs at Fireman’s Park immediately following the conclusion of the downtown parade.
 The evening celebrations are held at the Fireman’s Park Baseball Field and include performances highlighting the local youth depicting the themes for the year.
 Live music concludes the evenings in the park.
 The festival continues through Saturday with many of the same activities as well as domino tournaments and a home-brew beer competition.

 The Maifestival is an ongoing attraction for the entire weekend which highlights our proud German heritage with historical demonstrations and displays.
 The Kinder Village is a great place for the kids to spend the day.
 Games and rides are featured in this area.
 Our antique carousel which dates back to the early 1900’s is a ride kids of all ages must take part in.
 Have a craving for some festival food?
 The Maifest has some of the best around.
 From the traditional festival fares to authentic German cuisine, the Maifestival has them all.
 It truly can’t be a German festival without a little German soda water!
 Come and try all the traditional brands as well numerous variations of German brews and wine.
 Live German music can always be heard on the Maifestival grounds.
 From Alphorns to accordions, come and sit under the pavilion and take in the authentic German sounds.
 Lederhosen is optional; polkas and waltzes are mandatory!
 There truly is something for everybody at the Maifest!